Guidance for the Texas Recycles Computers Program

 See the TCEQ's list of manufacturers that are participating in this program.

-Since Sept.
-1, 2008, electronics recyclers have been required to follow Sound Environmental Management (TAC 328.149) for any computer equipment collected under this program.
+Electronics recyclers are required to follow Sound Environmental Management (TAC 328.149) for any computer equipment collected under this program.

 Be aware that in addition to the Computer Equipment program requirements, electronics recyclers may be subject to other regulations.

-- was made by a manufacturer appearing on the TCEQ's list of manufacturers
+- Equipment made by a manufacturer appearing on the TCEQ's list of manufacturers; AND

-- is clearly and permanently labeled with a brand owned by a manufacturer on this list.
+- Equipment clearly and permanently labeled with a brand owned by a manufacturer on this list.